Setting Up Webmin/Fail2ban/Freeswitch in Debian

 Setting Up a Syncthing System Service

 Create the user who should run the service, or choose an existing one.(Skip if your distribution package already installs these files, see above.)
 From git location copy the syncthing@.service file into the load path of the system instance.
 On Debian 12, the path of the file is ‘/usr/lib/systemd/system’.
-I added the following line to the [Service] section of the file:
+I also added the following lines to the [Service] section of the file:

 Group=users

+The umask only works when ‘Ignore Permissions’ is enabled for the folder.
 Enable and start the service.
 Replace “myuser” with the actual Syncthing user after the @:

 $ sudo systemctl enable syncthing@myuser.service